APRaqua/Alaram/README.md

 As we all know, nowadays wake up on time is a very difficult task.
 The solution is the Alarm Clock.
-In this project, we will learn, How to create an Alarm Clock using Tkinter in Python.
+In this project, we will learn, How to create an Alarm Clock using Tkinter in Python with custom ringtone.
 Without alarms, several people would oversleep and land up late for work.
 Alarm clocks may also be useful for keeping sleep schedules regular.

 PYTHON MODULES FOR PROJECT